Looking for Lemurs in Madagascar

 I had mixed feelings about this.
 Although there are no cages, the area still feels zoo-like; three different lemur species are kept separate from each other by artificial islands.
 Still, it was amazing to see and experience the lemurs up close—to see their cute little feet and feel their super soft fur as they brushed up against us.
 You can’t pet them, but they can climb on you!
 The lemurs came onto our canoe, jumped on our heads, hung down from branches just above us while we walked—it was thrilling.
 Taking selfies with the lemurs was one of my trip highlights.

 Also, here I saw my favorite lemur—the sifaka—in full action.
 The sifaka is the only lemur species that jumps on two feet and dances around.
 My kids used to watch a PBS show called Zoboomafoo which featured footage of a wild sifaka.
-I thought all lemurs jumped and danced on two feet, but it’s only the sifaka!
+I thought all types of lemurs in Madagascar jumped and danced on two feet, but it’s only the sifaka!

 We also found Verreaux sifaka, ring-tailed lemurs, grey-brown lemur, white-footed sportive lemur, and grey mouse lemurs in the sacred spiny forest near Mandrare River camp.
 I couldn’t understand how the lemurs could jump between and land on the thorny/spiny octopus forest trees without hurting their feet, but they must have tough foot pads!